 7. Create a design feature using house plants

-8. Add personality with a gallery wall
+8. Add personality in a modern bathroom with a gallery wall

 Haze freestanding bath, Waters Baths of Ashbourne.